kctekn/obsidian-TagsRoutes/README.md

 ### Version 1.1.2 Bug Fix Release

 1. Color Map Source Update Issue: The color map source now correctly updates when the color is reset.
-2. Label Text Display Issue: The label text now displays correctly even when toggled off.
+2. Label Text Display Issue: The label text now displays correctly when toggled off.
 3. Unwanted Border Issue: An issue causing an unwanted border to appear in certain scenarios has been resolved.

 _*The usage demo:*_